(Last Updated On: March 16, 2023)

 - Parking: On the north side of the trailhead there is limited parking.
 Most people park along the street.
 On the south side entrance, there is a new large parking lot that will fit quite a few cars.

 - Mountain Bikes Allowed: Mountain bikers are allowed to ride on the south trail because of the old gravel road and the grade is more forgiving.

 The main Mount Peak hiking trail is located down 276th Avenue SE in Enumclaw, Washington.
 When you drive down that road you will come to the front of the mountain where there will be lots of cars parked.
-The trail on the left side is the main trail up the mountain.
+This trailhead is the north entrance and will be on the right side of the road.
+It is the main trail up the mountain.
 Follow that trail for an excellent hike.